dlr-eoc/ukis-csmask/README.md

 )

 # compute cloud and cloud shadow mask
-# NOTE: band_order must match the order of bands in the input image. it does not have to be in this explicit order,
+# NOTE: band_order must match the order of bands in the input image. it does not have to be in this explicit order.
-# but needs to include these six spectral bands.
+# make sure to use these six spectral bands to get best performance
 csmask = CSmask(
     img=img.arr,
     band_order=["Blue", "Green", "Red", "NIR", "SWIR1", "SWIR2"],